fmauger/BoostSerializationTwoCompilationUnitsDemo/README.md

 # Boost Serialization with (More Than) Two Compilation Units

-A Boost/Serialization demo with C++ classes  from several compilation units (shared libraries):
+A Boost/Serialization demo for C++ classes implemented from several compilation units (shared libraries):

 * Author:      F.Mauger
 * Affiliation: Université de Caen Normandie, LPC Caen (CNRS/IN2P3)